 Sixty minutes a day of physical activity along with good eating habits will help children live a strong and healthy life, according to the American Heart Association.
 It’s time to get active together.
 Go on family fitness outings to encourage physical activity.
 Take them on nature walks, go swimming, play basketball, climb trees.
 Let your child experiment with various sports and other activities so they can find something they love.

 If you’re headed to the gym, take them along to set an example.
-Some gyms, like 24 Hour Fitness, have babysitting services.
+Some gyms have babysitting services.
 Exercise not only does a body good but it deters children from leading a sedentary lifestyle.

 4. Eat Healthy

 As you know, routines are essential with kids.
 This is especially true with eating habits.
 Starting with breakfast, establish a routine to kick-start their brains and give them energy.
 Continue the schedule all the way through dinner.

 One way to entice children to eat healthy foods is to make eating colorful.
 Provide a rainbow of healthy foods on their plate.
 Make a salad and arrange the vibrant colorful ingredients — orange heirloom tomatoes, red peppers, green avocados, yellow chick peas on a bed of purple lettuce.

 Reading skills are the foundation for children’s academic success, explains the American Academy of Pediatrics, and parents should begin a daily reading routine by six months of age.
 Reading to your child builds a strong relationship with you, helps with basic speech skills, encourages better communication skills, gives kids more logical thinking skills, and enhances concentration and discipline.